Amateur Photographer verdict

 Final thoughts

 Ultimately, the EOS 850D / T8i is about as good as you’ll get from a DSLR at this level, but feels outdated compared to its smaller, slicker mirrorless competitors.
 Canon has really bitten the bullet, though, and built a series of SLR-style APS-C mirrorless models using its RF lens mount with models to appeal to beginners and enthusiasts.
-These are so capable and so much more technically advanced than the EOS 850D / T8i, that this camera’s only real advantage now is its access to a large line-up of EF-S lenses.
+These are so much more capable and technically advanced than the EOS 850D / T8i, meaning this camera’s only real advantage is its access to a large line-up of EF-S lenses.

 Find more great Canon DSLRs in our guide to the best Canon EOS DSLRs you can buy!